thfreiForkedReposForBackup/node-red-contrib-basicauth/README.md

   // An error message describing the situation
   payload: string,

+  // The URL or endpoint that was hit
+  url: string,

   // The username that the client attempted to log in with
   username: string,